Flow around a Cylinder Using the Sharp Interface Method#

 end

 • stencil order is set to 2 as this is the highest order that is compatible with the FEM scheme and it does not lead to Runge instability.
-The highest order of stencil compatible with a FEM scheme is defined by the polynomial order of the scheme time the number of dimensions.
-In this case 2.
+The highest order of stencil compatible with a FEM scheme is defined by the polynomial order of the scheme time the number of dimensions: in this case, 2.

 All the other parameters have been set to their default values since they do not play a role in this case.